 I agree with Seth Godin when he says that every business owner should write a regular blog even if no one reads it.
 The other day I was driving to Denver to attend a meeting with the SBA and the Minority Business Office.
 During the drive, I was listening to an audio-book about how to work smarter.
 While I didn’t particularly like the audio-book (too touchy-feely for my taste), the author did raise an interesting point when she said that you should write a diary each day.
 Her argument was that the simple act of observing and then writing about it creates greater understanding.

 Specifically, when you read something like this post, you might be inspired for a moment.
 However, that feeling often fades quickly with time.
 Yet, if you read this post and then write out a summary of the content and what it means for your specific situation, you solidify it in your mind in what is known as psychomotor learning.
-This is the same reason that your teachers in school told you to read a text and then write about it as part of a homework assignment or test.
+Psychomotor learning is the same reason that your teachers in school told you to read a chapter in a textbook and then write about it as part of a homework assignment or test.
 They wanted to increase your comprehension of the subject matter.
 It has been proven time and time again that this type of process improves learning and retention.

 In addition, you become more influential and gain more trust in your field when others read your blog, watch your vlog, or listen to your podcast, which is just an added bonus to helping you internalize concepts better.

 Do you utilize a blog, vlog, or podcast as a form of self-improvement while building your influence and trust among your customers?

 IF YOU LIKE OUR CONTENT PLEASE SUBSCRIBE AND SHARE IT ON YOUR SOCIAL MEDIA CHANNELS.
 THANK YOU!